MDIL-SNU/SIMPLE-NN/README.md

 Here do we describe minimal instruction to run the example of SIMPLE-NN If you want more information such as tuning parameters, please visit our online manual(https://simple-nn.readthedocs.io)

+## New release
+A new version of SIMPLE-NN has been released.

+It provides faster training speed and more convenient usage with Pytorch.

+You can download and enjoy the new SIMPLE-NN from https://github.com/MDIL-SNU/SIMPLE-NN_v2.git

+SIMPLE-NN on this page will be deprecated soon.
 ## Installation
 SIMPLE-NN use Tensorflow and mpi4py(optional).
 You need to install Tensorflow and mpi4py to use SIMPLE-NN